huggingface/dataset-viewer/docs/source/server.md

 ## Workers

 Workers are responsible for executing the jobs in the queue.
-They complete the actual preprocessing requests, such as getting a list of splits and configurations.
+They complete the actual preprocessing requests, such as getting a list of splits and subsets.
 The workers can be controlled by configurable environment variables, like the minimum or the maximum number of rows returned by a worker or the maximum number of jobs to start per dataset user or organization.

 Take a look at the [workers configuration](https://github.com/huggingface/dataset-viewer/tree/main/services/worker#configuration) for a complete list of the environment variables if you're interested in learning more.